-For Banta Unified School District the percentage for increased or improved services for unduplicated students is 30.86%.
+For Banta Unified School District the percentage for increased or improved services for unduplicated students is 32.56%.
 Programs and services outlined in this plan are being increased or improved significantly over the required percentage.
 Key actions listed below are principally directed and specifically designed to increase and improve services to English Learners, Low-Income and Foster Youth students.

-2.5 English Language Development Program: Provide English Language Development and ELPAC testing support, Bilingual (ELD) Coordinator, part-time ELD aides to support English Language Development instruction, supplemental curriculum, technology, professional development focusing on the needs of English Learners.
+2.5 English Language Development Program: Provide English Language Development and ELPAC testing support, part-time ELD aides to support English Language Development instruction, supplemental curriculum, technology, professional development focusing on the needs of English Learners.

-This action is based on the need to provide targeted ELD daily instruction to assist students in achieving English proficiency, 20-21 Reclassification Rate 6.5% (PLEASE NOTE: The 2020-21 Annual Census Day Enrollment has a lower Reclassified Fluent English Proficient (RFEP) student enrollment counts due to difficulties experienced by local educational agencies (LEAs) while transitioning to remote administration of the initial and summative English Language Proficiency Assessments for California (ELPAC) during "distance-learning" resulting from the COVID-19 pandemic.) and through the use of language support services to improve English Learner's academic achievement.
-In grades 3-8 2021 CAASPP for Math only 1.56% of English Learners met or exceeded grade-level standards and in grades 3-8 2021 CAASPP for ELA only 3.12% of English Learners met or exceeded grade-level standards.
-(Due to factors surrounding COVID-19, testing participation in 20-21 varied.)
+This action is based on the need to provide targeted ELD daily instruction to assist students in achieving English proficiency, 2022 39.7% of English Learners made progress towards English Proficiency; 2021-22 Reclassification Rate 6.45%.
+Through the use of language support services the district hopes to improve English Learner's academic achievement.
+In grades 3-8 2022 CAASPP for Math 1.64% of English Learners met or exceeded grade-level standards and 2022 CAASPP for ELA 3.28/% of English Learners met or exceeded grade-level standards.